 Federal Criminal Defense

-Tama Beth Kudman is an experienced, knowledgeable and aggressive criminal defense attorney with offices in West Palm Beach and Palm Beach Gardens Florida and New York City, NY.
+Tama Beth Kudman is an experienced, knowledgeable and aggressive criminal defense attorney with offices in West Palm Beach, Florida, New York City and New Jersey.
 She has extensive experience defending individuals and corporations under investigation and/or prosecution for federal crimes.

-The procedures and criminal laws in Federal cases are very different from those in State Court.
+Federal cases involve different laws, potential sentences and procedures than those brought in State Court.
 If you have been accused of (or are being investigated for) committing a federal crime, it is imperative that you obtain legal representation from a criminal defense attorney with extensive experience in Federal Court.

 Federal offenses fall into two categories: misdemeanors and felonies.
 Misdemeanors carry sentences of one year or less, while felonies are offenses that can result in prison sentences of more than one year to life, and in some case, death.
 The U.S. Congress sets the penalties for all federal criminal acts.